-Council owned and managed assets include land, buildings, parks, recreation areas, roads, footpaths, drainage systems, coastal and marine structures. and commercial assets.
+Council owned and managed assets include land, buildings, parks, recreation areas, roads, footpaths, drainage systems, coastal and marine structures, and commercial assets.
 These assets have a significant replacement value conservatively estimated at \$817 million.
+Asset management includes asset planning, development, management, maintenance and operational services that collectively contribute to our community's quality and way of life.

-Located in south-west Victoria, Moyne Shire is home to over 17,300 residents and covers a geographic area of nearly 5,500 km2, making it one of the state's largest rural shires.
-Attracting thousands of visitors to its towns and villages, coastal and volcanic landscapes, cultural destinations and festivals and events, the shire is experiencing increased population growth particularly from metro areas, and rising demand for asset-based services and programs.
+Located in south-west Victoria, Moyne Shire is home to over 17,000 residents and covers a geographic area of nearly 5,500 km2, is one of the state's largest rural shires.
+Attracting thousands of visitors to its towns and villages, coastal and volcanic landscapes, cultural destinations and festivals and events, the shire is experiencing increased population growth particularly from metro areas, and increased demand for asset-based services and programs.